humberto-ortiz/pelican-test/content/pages/vita.md

 Project Goals: Boost the education and training in cybersecurity in the undergraduate CS curriculum through the development of easy-to-adopt and transferable educational activities in cybersecurity for the core courses of the CS curriculum and the design and offering of new courses in cybersecurity to develop a security aware workforce.
 $299,982, Start date September 1, 2014.

-### Declined Research Support

-1. Puerto Rico Center for Gene and Gene Expression Studies (GenExPRC)
-Proposal submitted to the COBRE program in the National Institutes of Health.
-PI: Jose E. Garcia-Arraras
-Role on project: Submitted a junior faculty research project on the modeling and analysis of the effects of lead on gene regulation during development of the nervous system in Drosophila, and social interaction.
-The grant seeks to create a multidisciplinary center in gene expression studies.
-The proposal is for $11M over 5 years.

 ### Completed Research Support

 1. EPSCoR Research Infrastructure Improvement Track 1